ysndr/MSc-Thesis/chapter/evaluation.md

 > - [ ] The feature worked without an issue
 > - [ ] Other

-The following items survey the perceived performance and stability.
-The items were implemented as linear scales that span from "Very slow response" to "Very quick response" and "Never Crashed" to "Always Crashed" respectively.
+##### Satisfaction of Expectations

 The second category asked participants to explicitly reflect on their expectations:

-> ◯ The feature did not work at all\
+> - [ ] The feature did not work at all
-> ◯ Little of my expectation was met\
+> - [ ] Little of my expectation was met
-> ◯ Some expectations were met, enough to keep using NLS for this feature\
+> - [ ] Some expectations were met, enough to keep using NLS for this feature
-> ◯ Most to all expectations were met
+> - [ ] Most to all expectations were met
-> ◯ NLS surpassed the expectations
+> - [ ] NLS surpassed the expectations
-> ◯ Other
+> - [ ] Other

+##### Comments

-In the final part participants could elaborate on their answers.
+In the final part participants could elaborate on the answers given in the preceding items.

-> Why were they (not) satisfied?\
+> Why were they (not) satisfied?
+>
 > What is missing, what did they not expect?

 ### Quantitative {#sec:quantitative-methods}

-To address the performance metrics introduced in [@sec:metrics], a quantitative study was conducted, that analyzes latencies in the LSP-Server-Client communication.
+To address the performance metrics introduced in [@sec:evaluation-considerations], a quantitative study was conducted, that analyzes latencies in the LSP-Server-Client communication.
 The study complements the subjective reports collected through the survey (cf. [@sec:experience-survey]).
 The evaluation is possible due to the inclusion of a custom tracing module in NLS.
 The tracing module is used to create a report for every request, containing the processing time and a measure of the size of the analyzed document.